DTrejo/dtrejo.github.io/how-to-run-an-intern-program-like-cloudera-s.md

 ---
-title: How to Run an Intern Program Like Cloudera's
+title: How to run an intern program like Cloudera's
 date: 2014-03-31 21:14 CET
 tags: hiring, intern, howto
 ---